Trump admin won't provide shelter for migrants seeking asylum

 "They want them to wait and they want the American public to see how many people are trying to exploit the loophole in the asylum system.
 It's a different strategy from years past," the aide said.

-In order to claim asylum, migrants must show that that they have a credible fear of being persecuted in their home country for their race, religion, nationality, membership in a particular social group, or political opinion.
+In order to claim asylum, migrants must show that they have a credible fear of being persecuted in their home country for their race, religion, nationality, membership in a particular social group or political opinion.

 Breaking News Emails